-He received his MFA degree in poetry from New York University, where he was a Goldwater Fellow and Adjunct Instructor of Creative Writing.
-Now he is finishing up a second MFA degree in literary translation at Queens College, where he teaches expository and creative writing.
+He received his MFA degree in poetry from New York University, where he was a Goldwater Fellow and taught creative writing, and a second MFA degree in literary translation at Queens College, where he currently teaches expository and creative writing.

 Current translation projects include translations of the 19th century Swahili poet Muyaka bin Haji al-Ghassaniy (1776 - 1840), Katama Mkangi's Africanfuturist Swahili novel Walenisi, and a hybrid project about the anticolonial Hehe chieftain Mkwawa.

-Current original projects include an ever-shifting poetry manuscript, a hybrid manuscript about the platypus, a travel memoir Bloody Mzungu, and a lyric exploration of the history of Swahili hip-hop.
+Current original projects include a hybrid manuscript about the platypus and a lyric exploration of the history of Swahili hip-hop.

 Other accomplishments include getting arrested for disorderly conduct, criminal trespass, obstructing traffic, obstructing government administration, and resisting arrest in locales such as Trump Tower, Trump International Hotel, the Republican National Convention, and the United States Senate.